POPWorldMedia/POPForums/docs/elastickitlibrary.md

 * In search: The search indexing interval only reacts when something is queued for in-Web processing, not Azure Functions.
 Furthermore, if you use ElasticSearch, the junk words no longer apply, as these indexing strategies are handled by ES.

 ## Using ElasticSearch for search
 ElasticSearch is a search engine you can run on your own or in managed services from AWS, Elastic and others.
-To use this service instead of the internal POP Forums search indexing, you'll need to configure this line in your Startup.cs if you're using web in-process search processing:
+To use this service instead of the internal POP Forums search indexing, you'll need to configure this line in your `Program.cs` if you're using web in-process search processing:

 ```
 using PopForums.ElasticKit;
 ...
-namespace YourWebApp
+namespace YourWebApp;
-{
-	public class Startup
-	{

 ...
-		public void ConfigureServices(IServiceCollection services)
-		{
-			...
 services.AddPopForumsElasticSearch();
 ```

-For use in the Azure functions, you'll need to set the `PopForums:Search:Provider` setting in the portal blade for the functions to `elasticsearch`.
+For use in the Azure functions, you'll need to set the `PopForums:Search:Provider` (or `PopForums__Search__Provider` on a Linux instance) setting in the portal blade for the functions to `elasticsearch`.

 You'll also need to setup the right configuration values if you're running web in-process: